1Ltd/To/INSTALL.md

 ollama serve
 ```

-### Zola + Ollama Integration
+### ToT + Ollama Integration

-Zola automatically detects all models available in your Ollama installation.
+ToT automatically detects all models available in your Ollama installation.
 No additional configuration is needed!

 **Features:**

-- **Automatic Model Detection**: Zola scans your Ollama instance and makes all models available
+- **Automatic Model Detection**: ToT scans your Ollama instance and makes all models available
 - **Intelligent Categorization**: Models are automatically categorized by family (Llama, Gemma, Qwen, etc.)
 - **Smart Tagging**: Models get appropriate tags (local, open-source, coding, size-based)
 - **No Pro Restrictions**: All Ollama models are free to use